Viking Pest Control does not offer Carcass & Dead Animal Removal. Animal removal is only completed by our team when an animal is found in a

 What Are Geese?

 Geese are a type of waterfowl that live around ponds and other bodies of water and tend to flock in New Jersey, Pennsylvania, Maryland, and Delaware.
-Although there are many geese breeds, Canada geese are the most likely to cause pest bird issues around your home or business in Pennsylvania, New Jersey, Maryland, and Delaware.
-Of the many geese breeds, Canada geese are regarded as fairly aggressive and may even chase humans when they’re too close to the birds.
-Because these pests are herbivores, Canada geese feed off of different types of grass, though they sometimes ingest insects as well.
+Although there are many geese breeds, Canadian geese are the most likely to cause pest bird issues around your home or business in Pennsylvania, New Jersey, Maryland, and Delaware.
+Of the many geese breeds, Canadian geese are regarded as fairly aggressive and may even chase humans when they’re too close to the birds.
+Because these pests are herbivores, Canadian geese feed off of different types of grass, though they sometimes ingest insects as well.
 The bird control experts at Bird Doctor explain large, grassy areas with nearby water sources are this pest’s ideal breeding ground, and Canada geese breed once per year in the springtime and can produce between three and nine babies, or goslings, each time.

 How Do I Identify Geese?